bhe-technical-services/site/README.md

 # Content Management
 - [GraphCMS](https://app.graphcms.com/) is being used as the CMS (Along with a build hook that triggers upon publishing of any new content, as seen on taz-store project)
+- Account details for this are in notion.
 - Product item schema: <br>
   ```
   {